lunacys/ATC-8/README.md

 *Please note: I do not understand assembly languages perfectly, moreover I have little knowledge about them, so I'm writting ATC-8's CPU assembly language, specification and documentation only using my experience in some OOP languages like C#, scripting languages like Lua and functional languages like Scala or F#.
 Also into that experience bag goes ASM lessons from my university.*

+*Based on this, this repo is mostly for educational purposes*

 ## Project structure

 **ATC-8** has the following project structure: